 In a nutshell

-Task of the Execution Framework is the management of ETL Processes.
+The main task of the Execution Framework is the management of ETL Processes implemented with SQL Server Integrations Services.
 The central component is a single SSIS package, the “Master Package”, which executes all the other packages (“work packages”), governed by configuration data stored in the configuration database.

 Instances of the Master Package may run in parallel on the same server or on several servers, executions and problems are logged